 3, 3/0; NW14

 Prerequisites: Upper-division status; PSC 101 or PSC 102.
 Interdependent global political economy; complex process by which governments, corporations, individuals, and information technology are integrated and interconnected on a global scale; costs vs. benefits of globalization.
-Offered fall only.
+Offered once a year.

 PSC 340 POLITICS OF DEVELOPING COUNTRIES